frinknet/JSON-DEV/README.md

 }
 ```

-The data structure used for both schema and validation uses the same these takes the
+The format for each validation object is an array with two REQUIRED field followed
-form of an array with two to four items: a label string, data type, flag whether
+by two OPTIONAL fields: a label string, the data type or an object containing more
+validations, a flag to specify whether a field is expected or optional, and an
-required, and an object of specified options.
+object of specified more advanced options.

 ```javascript
 [